loopsocial/firework_sdk_official/README.md

 	   			app:feedLayout="{grid | horizontal | vertical}"
 	  			app:columns="{number_of_columns_if_your_feedLayout_is_grid}"
 	   			app:textStyle="@style/{your_text_style_for_video_title}"
-           			app:imageStyle="@style/{your_image_style_for_video_thumbnail}"
-	   			>
+           			app:imageStyle="@style/{your_image_style_for_video_thumbnail}">
 			</fragment>

-1. appid: This refers to app_id you received at the time of registering your application with Firework platform.
+1. appId: This refers to app_id you received at the time of registering your application with Firework platform.
 FireworkSDK will throw exception in the absense of appid.
 It is a compulsory attribute.

 2. feedLayout: This is an optional attribute and specifies the layout for the video feed. feedLayout can take any one of the three availavble layouts.